The Book of Zombie: Plot

 Forced to abandon the store, David and company make for the Drunken Dragon but draw dozens of zombies.
 In the nick of time, they are led inside by armor-clad bartender Piper McKenzie, who tells them that Linderman was zombified during a zombie riot in the bar and is now kept locked up in a side room because she cannot bring herself to finish him off.
 After discovering that Darwin keeps several explosive prank devices in his backpack, David devises a plan to reach Piper's car and get to his daughter by letting Linderman out, strapping the explosives and their scant soda supplies onto his back and using him as an involuntary suicide bomber to take out the zombies encroaching on the bar.
 The plan quickly goes awry when Linderman bites Darwin just after he is released, dooming him, before the youngster blasts Linderman's head with his own shotgun.
-Faced with no other choice, Darwin assumes the role of the bomber as a last heroic act, but he turns in before he can light the fuse.
+Faced with no other choice, Darwin assumes the role of the bomber as a last heroic act, but he turns into a zombie before he can light the fuse.
 Piper lights the explosives with a crossbow and fire arrow, but the blast proves too weak to take out all the zombies.
 Before the door can be re-barricaded, the undead break into the bar and devour Piper alive, while Charlie faints.

 Retreating into the main taproom, David and Jenny fight and destroy the undead, but by retreating too far, Jenny is caught by a zombie breaking through a window and mortally wounded.
 After promising Jenny that he will find their daughter, David hugs her until she dies, decapitates her to prevent reanimation, and then kills the remaining zombies in a berserk rage.
 As morning dawns, David staggers off, filled with revenge, to finish the undead, with an unsure Charlie in tow.